 An April 9, 2021 article in the New York Times pointed to a worrying trend: In just a few weeks, Americans will be able to get the COVID-19 vaccine easily...but will they?
 In order to reach herd immunity, we must be able to persuade reluctant people to get the jab. ...

 Media Appearances (Upcoming and Past)

-Stay tuned for an upcoming appearance on the Business Conversation Podcast, hosting by Garrio Harrison.
-We'll cover some of the financially-focused chapters in the upcoming Marketer in Chief book, and relate the lessons from those presidents for creative...
+Catch my latest appearance on the Business Conversation Podcast, hosting by Garrio Harrison.
+We covered some of the financially-focused chapters in the upcoming Marketer in Chief book, and relate the lessons from those presidents for creative professionals.
+The...